Skip to main content Skip to secondary navigation

 Program Snapshot

-The King Global Leadership Program (KGLP) focuses on a different theme each quarter, such as science & technology, social issues, climate change, government and policy, arts and music, and education.
-Throughout each quarter, Knight-Hennessy Scholars (KHS) offers a wide range of optional programming, most of which takes place over breakfast, lunch, or dinner to accommodate scholars' busy academic schedules.
+The King Global Leadership Program (KGLP) offers a wide range of events, most of which take place over breakfast, lunch, or dinner to accommodate scholars' busy academic schedules.
 Scholars choose to participate at different levels depending upon the requirements throughout their degree programs.

 KHeystone Projects

-During Autumn quarter, scholars pitch ideas for a KHeystone Project at the annual Ideas Festival.
+During autumn quarter, scholars pitch ideas for a KHeystone Project at the annual Ideas Festival.
 During the year, the KHS team identifies potential mentors and provides workshops to help teams develop their ideas.
-In the Spring quarter, teams share what they learned and accomplished at the KHeystone Project Showcase.
 Past projects have addressed issues such as education inequity, climate change, healthcare access, homelessness, and criminal justice reform.
 Some projects continue for multiple years.
+More about KHeystone Projects.

 Curiosity Corner